 \end{theorem} \begin{proof} The sample complexity condition \eqref{eq:ninit} implies \eqref{eq:nprojectionerror} and invokes Theorem \ref{Theo:Projection} to satisfy $\mathcal{S} = \mathcal{S}^\star$ and \eqref{eq:ghosh_proj_req}.
 Furthermore, \eqref{eq:ninit} and \eqref{eq:ghosh_r_req_init} respectively imply \eqref{eq:nghosh} and \eqref{eq:ghosh_r_req}.
 Therefore, Theorem~\ref{theo:ksearch} is invoked to provide \eqref{eq:ghosh1st}.
 Finally, \eqref{eq:ninit} implies the upper bound in \eqref{eq:ghosh1st} is less than $\epsilon$, which is the assertion in \eqref{eq:init_estimate} \end{proof}

-Theorem \ref{theo:init} reduces the sample complexity of the spectral initialization for max-affine regression by \citet{ghosh2021max} when the weight vectors satisfy the joint $s$-sparsity structure.
+Theorem \ref{theo:init} reduces the sample complexity of the spectral initialization for max-affine regression by the method in \citep{ghosh2021max} when the weight vectors satisfy the joint $s$-sparsity structure.
 Specifically, the linear dependence on the ambient dimension $d$ drops to polynomial dependence on $s$, significantly reducing the sample complexity when $s\ll d$.
 The order of the polynomial in $s$ depends on the geometry of the model parameters $\{\mb \theta^\star_j\}_{j=1}^k$.
-For example, if $\mb 1 \in \mathbb R^s$ is in the span of $\{\mb \theta^\star_j\}_{j=1}^k$, then it can be shown that $\min_{j\in[s]}[\mb P]_{jj}\geq 1/s$, whence the sample complexity in Theorem \ref{theo:init} becomes $\mathcal{O}(s^4)$.
+For example, if $\mb 1 \in \mathbb R^s$ is in the span of $\{\mb \theta^\star_j\}_{j=1}^k$, then it can be shown that $\min_{j\in[s]}[\mb P]_{jj}\geq 1/s$, hence the sample complexity in Theorem \ref{theo:init} becomes $\mathcal{O}(s^4)$.